gedankenessen/crud-landing/src/markdown/wiki-entry-architecture.md

 <br/>

 To persist the data crud connects to a MongoDB.
-Its relationship with JSON made it a good fit as crud users are sending over their data as JSON.
-Its hands-off approach to data structure is also something that fits great with what crud is trying to provide.
+Its hands-off approach to the structuring of data made it a great fit with what crud is trying to provide.
+Besides MongoDB, there is also a [second implementation](https://github.com/gedankenessen/crud/tree/main/src/crud/persistence/local "Github") of the persistence layer which uses [Clojure Atoms](https://clojure.org/reference/atoms) to store data in-memory.

 <br/>